Ana-Popilian/FoodRecipes/README.md

 - The app uses the Recipe Search API from https://www.edamam.com/
 - The filters for search screen are created using collection view
 - A table view was used to display the movie list
-- I approached a programmatic UI and no third-party libraries or frameworks were used
+- I approached a programmatic UI, used SwiftLint to enforce Swift style and conventions

 ### The following pictures represent the first 3 screens